JPETTomography/J-PET-geant4/docs/PARAMETERS.md

  `/jpetmc/source/nema/mixed/setPosition [point] [x position] [y position] [z position]`__
 * Set weight of a given nema point:
  `/jpetmc/source/nema/mixed/setWeight [point] [weight - int from 0 to infty, when 0 is removing given point]`
+* Set the shape of the nema point:
+ `/jpetmc/source/nema/mixed/setShape [point] [cylinder, ball or phantom]`
-* Set mean lifetime of a given nema point:
+* Set mean lifetime of a given nema point (o-Ps, p-Ps, direct):
  `/jpetmc/source/nema/mixed/setLifetime [point] [lifetime - int from 0 to infty]`
+ `/jpetmc/source/nema/mixed/setPPsLifetime [point] [lifetime - int from 0 to infty]`
+ `/jpetmc/source/nema/mixed/setDirectLifetime [point] [lifetime - int from 0 to infty]`
 * Allow a given point to annihilate into 3 photons based on the mean lifetime set -> Prob3G = lifetime/oPsLifetimevacuum:
  `/jpetmc/source/nema/mixed/allow3G [point]'
+* Allow a given point to annihilate by p-Ps into two photons based on intensity of o-Ps -> ProbPPs = ProbOPs/3
+ `/jpetmc/source/nema/mixed/allowPPs [point]'
+* Allow a given point to annihilate by direct annihilation into two photons
+ `/jpetmc/source/nema/mixed/allowDirect [point]'
-* Points are simulated at now only as cylinders.
-Setting size of that cylinder:
+* Points are simulated as ball, cylinder or according to phantom element.
+Setting size of that point:
- `/jpetmc/source/nema/mixed/setCylinderSize [point] [radius] [length]`
+ `/jpetmc/source/nema/mixed/setPointSize [point] [x/radius] [y/length] [z]`
 * Allow a given point to generate prompt photon (by default it is true):
  `/jpetmc/source/nema/mixed/allowPrompt [point]'
-* Points are simulated at now only as cylinders.
-Setting size of the cylinder for prompt:
+* Points are simulated as ball, cylinder in correlation with annihilation point.
+Setting size of that point for prompt.
+Now dead command beacuse position of prompt is connected with anihilation one:
- `/jpetmc/source/nema/mixed/setPromptSourceSize [point] [radius] [length]`
+ `/jpetmc/source/nema/mixed/setPromptSourceSize [point] [x/radius] [y/length] [z]`
 * Rotating the shape of the nema point:
  `/jpetmc/source/nema/mixed/setCylinderRotation [point] [phi] [theta]`
 * Changing the shape of the nema point by shifting position in X:
  `/jpetmc/source/nema/mixed/setCylinderShapeParametersY [point] [direction and spread] [shape parameter1 - power] [shape parameter2 - range]`
+* Set the positron range for a given nema point:
+ `/jpetmc/source/nema/mixed/setEffectivePositronRange [point] [double in milimeters]`
+* Set the possiblity to calculate the positron range as a function of density:
+ `/jpetmc/source/nema/mixed/setEffectivePositronRangeDensityDependence [point] 1`
+* Set the isotope for a given nema point:
+ `/jpetmc/source/nema/mixed/setIsotopeType [point] [type - Na or Sc]`
+* Set the possibility to simulate annihilation point in some predefined shape by phantom construction:
+ `/jpetmc/source/nema/mixed/setPhantomElementID [point] [phantom element ID]`
 * set parameters of gamma beam:
  `/jpetmc/source/gammaBeam/setEnergy setPosition setMomentum`
 * set parameters of the isotope source, shape, if cylinder: radius, z-lenght (half):